Steven Miller (running back)

-Steven Miller (born March 23, 1991) is a Canadian football running back who is currently a free agent.
-He played for the Saskatchewan Roughriders of the Canadian Football League from 2014 to 2015.
-He also played American football for the Detroit Lions of the National Football League.
+Steven Miller (born March 23, 1991) is an American former professional football running back who played for the Saskatchewan Roughriders of the Canadian Football League from 2014 to 2015.
+He was also a member of the Detroit Lions of the National Football League, and the Winnipeg Blue Bombers of the CFL.

 Early career

-Miller grew up in Piscataway, New Jersey and attended Piscataway Township High School where he played high school football for the Chiefs, graduating in 2009.
+Miller grew up in Piscataway, New Jersey and attended Piscataway High School where he played high school football for the Chiefs, graduating in 2009.
 In 2008, he ran for 1,322 yards and 20 touchdowns.
 The Chiefs won the 2008 North Jersey, Section 2, Group 4 championship in his senior year.

 Miller played college football for Nassau Community College in 2009 and 2010.
-In 2010, he won Northeast JC Football Conference Player of the Year and Offensive Player of the Year and helped lead Nassau to the conference championship.
+In 2010, he won Northeast Football Conference Player of the Year and Offensive Player of the Year and helped lead Nassau to the conference championship.
 He recorded 1,180 rushing yards and 12 rushing touchdowns in his final year with Nassau.
 In 2011, he transferred to Appalachian State where he played for the Mountaineers.
 In his senior year, he rushed for over 1,368 yards on 239 carries and 11 touchdowns.
 Additionally, he recorded 34 receptions for 377 yards and an additional four touchdowns.